emiliolr/counting-cranes/README.md

 ## Initial Setup

 The Python version used for the original codebase is `Python 3.7`.
 Make sure to create a clean environment and install all required packages using `pip install -r requirements.txt`.
+I recommend developing in a `conda` environment to avoid issue--see [this page](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for guidance.

 Pre-requisites for running the prediction pipeline (`full_pipeline.py`):
 1. Model saves for Faster R-CNN or ASPDNet.